-Together with Joshua S. Fouts, Senior Fellow Rita J. King is responsible for the "Understanding Islam Through Virtual Worlds" project at the Carnegie Council.
+Together with Joshua S. Fouts, Rita J. King was responsible for the "Understanding Islam Through Virtual Worlds" project at the Carnegie Council.
 She is CEO and creative director of Dancing Ink Productions.

 - Understanding Islam through Virtual Worlds (2008-2009)